rtivital/mantine-v7/src/mantine-core/src/components/AppShell/rfc.md

 - `disabled` prop to hide all components
 - option to configure z-index for every component on app shell and individually

+Navbar cases:

+- collapsed on desktop – no main offset
+- visible on desktop – main offset
+- collapse on mobile – no main offset
+- visible on mobile – no main offset

 ```tsx
 <AppShell>
   <AppShell.Header>Header</AppShell.Header>